Georgia Aquarium in Atlanta, Georgia

 Description

-Dive into the Georgia Aquarium and discover over 600,000-square-feet and more than 10 million gallons of fresh and salt water, home to hundreds of species and thousands of animals.
+Dive into Georgia Aquarium and discover over 600,000-square-feet and more than 10 million gallons of fresh and salt water, home to hundreds of species and thousands of animals.
 Enjoy hands-on exhibits and engaging and exciting experiences that promote the conservation of aquatic biodiversity throughout the world.

 SHARKS!
 Predators of the Deep® is one of the largest and most dynamic shark exhibits in North America.
 This exciting gallery experience brings you face to face with the most enigmatic and misunderstood creatures in the sea.
 With its state-of-the-art, floor-to-ceiling acrylic viewing windows, this gallery offers excellent visual access to the mysterious underwater world of SHARKS!